MicrosoftDocs/win32/desktop-src/HyperV_v2/cim-vlanendpoint.md

 ---
-Description: 'An endpoint on a switch or end station that is assigned to a VLAN, or accepts traffic from one or more VLANs.' ms.assetid: '20943be3-35c3-4bf5-8f1a-d4095fa6897e'
+Description: An endpoint on a switch or end station that is assigned to a VLAN, or accepts traffic from one or more VLANs. ms.assetid: 20943be3-35c3-4bf5-8f1a-d4095fa6897e
-title: 'CIM\_VLANEndpoint class'
+title: CIM\_VLANEndpoint class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CIM\_VLANEndpoint class